thtrandomlurker/SwitchInputforMegaMixPlus/README.md

 vcpkg install libusb tomlplusplus
 ```

+You will also need to build ViGEmClient ahead of time too.
+Simply open ViGEmClient's solution and build it within visual studio, which should produce the required lib.
+I'm sure there's a better way to go about it but it works for now, refinements can come later.

 Afterwards simply build SIMM-Client as normal, which should output SIMM-Client.dll, with libusb-1.0.dll in the same folder copied from the vcpkg install.
 Make sure to copy both to the mod directory as libusb is required.

 ## Other Requirements